 Award win locks ECS Engineering Services into Scottish heritage

-ECS Engineering Services, in conjunction with Mackenzie Construction has won the prestigious 2019 CECA (Civil Engineering Contractors’ Association) Heritage and Restoration Award, for replacing canal lock gates at two locations, one a World Heritage Site.
+ECS Engineering Services, in conjunction with Mackenzie Construction has won the prestigious 2019 CECA (Civil Engineering Contractors’ Association) Heritage and Restoration Award, for replacing canal lock gates at two locations.

 One of Scotland’s premier tourist attractions, and therefore vital to the national economy, the Caledonian Canal was designed in the late nineteenth century by Thomas Telford to allow shipping easy passage between the North Sea and the Atlantic.
 Located in the Great Glen, a geological fault that runs right across the country, about 60 of its 70-mile length is made up of natural lochs.

-The World Heritage Site, Fort Augustus, includes six pairs of lock gates, while two miles away at Kytra there are two more pairs.
+The site at Fort Augustus, includes six pairs of lock gates, while two miles away at Kytra there are two more pairs.
 ECS has fabricated these gates and installed them in association with civil engineers Mackenzie Construction.

 The new gates are among the largest in the UK and are made of steel, so have a life expectancy far higher than traditional timber gates.
 They are supported on Orkot marine bearings, which use a synthetic composition incorporating solid lubricants to ensure outstanding wear life.